akhilsankar1993/styling_and_engineering_questions/README.md

   - M1 & M2: Are there common UI elements on these mockups that can be generated from an existing standardized company (or established 3rd party) library?
 What are the exact color schemes that need to used, to match with company established standards?

-  - M1 & M2: Is there a preexisting library used to handle mapping the room iFrame?
-What are the exact requirements of navigating the room on the iFrame?
-On what basis are the '+' points populated on the iFrame?
+  - M1 & M2: Is there a preexisting library used to handle mapping the room iframe?
+What are the exact requirements of navigating the room on the iframe?
+On what basis are the '+' points populated on the iframe?
 How are these items identified?
 Will the identification mechanism change in the future?
 Where does the data for these items come from?
 Is there an a mockup to to handle when a failed data call is made?

   - M1: What does the toggle button by the 'Your Living Room Concept' title do?